Alfresco/alfresco-client-sdk/client-java/java-client/README.md

 # Alfresco Java Client (Early Access)

 ## Introduction
 This project is the foundation to support each Alfresco Services Client Project.
-It's not targeted to be used by a developer
+It's not targeted to be used by a developer.

-If you are a developer and just want to consume Alfresco Services have a look to Alfresco Platform Client.
+If you are a developer and just want to consume Alfresco Services have a look to Alfresco Platform Client or use one specific Alfresco services librairy like Content Services, Process Services, Governance Services

 ### Status